Battle of the Maule

-The Battle of the Maule (in Mapudungun: Mawlen Weichantun, in Quechua: Mawlli Ch'iraqi) was fought between a coalition of Mapuche people of Chile and the Inca Empire of Peru.
+The Battle of the Maule was fought between a coalition of Mapuche people of Chile and the Inca Empire of Peru.
 Traditionally this battle is held to have occurred near what is now Maule River, in Central Chile.
 The account of Garcilaso de la Vega depicts the three-day battle, which is generally believed to have occurred in the reign of Tupac Inca Yupanqui (1471-93 CE).

 Historian Osvaldo Silva conjectures instead the battle occurred much after Tupac Inca Yupanqui's conquest of northern Chile with 1532 being a possible date.
 Silva claims the battle was not decisive at all as the Inca army was already in retreat from a new incursion to Mapuche lands in the south.
 Arguably the Inca's advances in Chile were halted by their unwillingness to commit greater resources in fighting the Mapuche.